paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_17.jpg)

-Now you should be able to see the repo in the GitHub Desktop app:
+Now you should now see the following screen:

 ![](img/class4_18.jpg)